allenmcasey/serialization-tests/README.md

 # serialization-test

-This repo is a "playground" to explore three serialization libraries: Protobuf, FlatBuffers, and MsgPack.
-The goal is to determine the suitability of each library for applications in a messaging-intensive HPC environment involving the passing of fairly complex structures, and this evaluation process is still in the early stages of development.
+The purpose of this repository is to explore the performance of three serialization libraries: Protobuf, Flatbuffers, and MsgPack.
+The goal is to determine the suitability of each library for applications in a messaging-intensive HPC environment involving the passing of fairly complex structures, and this evaluation process is still in the early stages.

 So far, each library is tested using a small and simple TestObject of the same structure in order to assess performance consistently and fairly.
 The fields within each test obect are as follows: